 Healing Hearts, Promoting Health

 Funded by the W.K.
-Kellogg Foundation, Healing Hearts, Promoting Health (HHPH) is an intensive pilot project that addresses the trauma and related nutrition, health, and wellness issues of recently displaced families and children, with particular focus on Haitian earthquake evacuees in Southern Florida.
-The main goal of HHPH is to improve the health and well-being of displaced families and children by equipping second responders with concrete tools and strategies.
-We aim to build the capacity of local community organizations to implement trauma-informed programs and practices focused on culturally appropriate family health and well-being strategies.
+Kellogg Foundation, Healing Hearts, Promoting Health (HHPH) was an intensive pilot project that addressed the trauma and related nutrition, health, and wellness issues of recently displaced families and children, with particular focus on Haitian earthquake evacuees in Southern Florida.
+The main goal of HHPH was to improve the health and well-being of displaced families and children by equipping second responders with concrete tools and strategies.
+We aimed to build the capacity of local community organizations to implement trauma-informed programs and practices focused on culturally appropriate family health and well-being strategies.

 For More Information

 Rose Clervil, Project Contact